MissionBit/phaser-template/README.md

-Lama-Empire
+Llama-Empire
 ===========

-An empire dominated by lamas and blobfish
+An empire dominated by llamas and blobfish

     what is your team name?
-    Team lama
+    Team Llama

     what is the name of your game?
-    Lama Empire
+    Llama Empire

     what genre is your game?
     technique